 - Too many HTTP requests - Each request adds latency

-- No CDN - Distance affects latency
+- No CDN - Distance between server and user adds latency

 - Unminified code - Larger file transfers